-Letter of the Week A-Z Series: B is for Balloon & 7 Letter Learning Activities (Love to Learn Linky #9)
+Letter of the Week A-Z Series: B is for Balloon & other Letter Activities (Love to Learn Linky #9)

-Hi friends, I am so glad you are here to see our second letter B activity because I haven’t met a kid who doesn’t like…
+I am so glad you are here to see our second letter B activity!
+I have never met a kid who doesn’t like balloons, so…

 by

-I am so glad you are here to see our second letter B activity because I haven’t met a kid who doesn’t like balloons, so this activity is expected to be enjoyed by all!
+I am so glad you are here to see our second letter B activity!
+I have never met a kid who doesn’t like balloons, so I expect this activity to be enjoyed by all!
 Our B is for Balloon activity is fun, simple, and will have your kiddo thinking and learning.
 Also included in this post is 7 Letter Learning Activities to help get those ABC’s memorized using fun new strategies.
 So let’s get started:

 B is for Balloon